 There are several things you should know before you start using Windows extensively.
 For example, how do you start applications?
 When you are done with them, how do you close them?
 What if you want to use a new application but do not want to close the others?
 Learning the answers to these and a few other questions helps you work more efficiently under Windows.

-Starting Applications: An easy way to start an application is by clicking on its name in the Programs menu and submenus, accessed by clicking on the Start button.

-When you click on the Start button, a menu appears, as shown in Figure 1.5.
+Starting Applications: An easy way to start an application is to use the Start button menu.
+Clicking the Start button displays a first-level menu, shown in Figure 1.4.

-Figure 1.5 Start Button Menu
+Figure 1.4 Start Button Menu